omprabhu98/omprabhu98/README.md

 **Robotics Final Project- SawYeet:**

 My team and I decided to make a Sawyer arm track and hit a ball for the final project for our Introduction to Robotics class.
-We encountered many difficulties, but overcame them through perseverance and creative problem solving using all available tools on ROS and OpenCV.
+We encountered many difficulties but overcame them through perseverance and creative problem-solving using all available tools on ROS and OpenCV.
 Our final implementation uses color segmentation to track the ball, Kalman filters for the trajectory, and an internal hashmap for the joint trajectories.
 In the end, the Sawyer arm was able to track the ball, predict its trajectory, and move to the desired position within 1 second.
 Overall, it hit the ball 70% of the time, which is much higher than we predicted.
 We made a website to showcase our results and how we got there at: https://sawyeet.github.io

 **Advanced Controls Final Project- Model Predictive Controller for Lane Changing of Autonomous Vehicles:**